-BigR.io is fully equipped to handle all sorts of integration challenges, with broad engineering
+BigR.io is equipped to handle all integration challenges, with broad engineering expertise.

 - Message Queues – buffer the asynchronicity between sending and receiving parties.
 Queues are designed to withstand intermittent loss of connectivity and guarantee durability.
 Advanced systems may also include features such as multiple consumers, once only or at-least-once delivery, and per-client position indexing.